-- 1. Every Scout and leader utilizing the aquatics are at camp must take an annual swim test. - 2.
+- 1. Every person using aquatic facilities must have an annual swim test.
+January 1- December 31. - 2.
 The requirements for swim qualification for Beginner and Swimmer must be conducted exactly as stated on the Swim Check form. - 3.
 A currently certified BSA lifeguard, BSA Aquatic Instructor, YMCA lifeguard or American Red Cross lifeguard must conduct the test.
 A copy of the instructor's certification showing expiration date must be provided. - 4.
 The unit swim classification record must be used and signed by the certifying lifeguard. - 5.
 The Camp Horne Aquatics staff reserves the right to retest any individual to assure the standards have been met.